 Projects with WLT

 Emerald Green Corridor, Misiones

-The Multicultural Agreement will see 9,301 acres (3,764 hectares) of Atlantic Rainforest designated as a protected nature reserve, the Emerald Green Corridor, managed for conservation by WLT partner organisations Biodiversidad and Fundación Naturaleza para el Futuro (FuNaFu).
+As a result of the Multicultural Agreement 9,301 acres (3,764 hectares) of Atlantic Rainforest have been designated as a protected nature reserve named the Emerald Green Corridor.
+The reserve is managed for conservation by WLT partner organisations FBA and Fundación Naturaleza para el Futuro (FuNaFu).

 Other projects and activities

 - Working with local communities to successfully develop a management plan for sustainable use of the Yellow Anaconda;